CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockeradvanced.rst

 1.2 Meet our Flask app
 ~~~~~~~~~~~~~~~~~~~~~~

-Now that you have a better understanding of images, it's time to create an image that sandboxes a small `Flask <http://flask.pocoo.org/>`_ application.
+Now that you have a better understanding of Docker images, it's time to create your own!
+Unfortunately, astronomical data analysis packages can be very big.
+To make sure that we won't take download our wifi, we will create a simple image that sandboxes a small `Flask <http://flask.pocoo.org/>`_ application.
 Flask is a lightweight Python web framework.
 We'll do this by first pulling together the components for a random cat picture generator built with Python Flask, then dockerizing it by writing a Dockerfile and finally we'll build the image and run it.

 - `Create a Python Flask app that displays random cat`_
 - `Build the image`_